met4citizen/Hypergraph/README.md

 ### Coordinatization of Local Multiway System using Hyperdimensional Vectors

-The following outline is based on Pentti Kanerva's work on Hyperdimensional computing [1].
-The key idea is the fact that in hyperdimensional spaces a randomly chosen vector (hypervector) is approximately orthogonal to any other previously generated hypervector.
+The following specification/outline is based on Pentti Kanerva's work on Hyperdimensional computing [1].
+The central idea is the fact that in a hyperdimensional space (>10,000-D) a randomly chosen vector (hypervector) is quasi-orthogonal to all previously generated hypervectors.

-- Let the coordinate of the initial event in a local multiway system be a randomly generated 10,240-dimensional dense bipolar vector.
+- Let the coordinate of the initial event in a local multiway system be a randomly generated 10,240-dimensional dense bipolar {-1,1} vector.

 - Let the coordinate of each new token/event be the sum of its parents' coordinates so that the 'sum' is the element-wise majority with random bipolar